21 Dec Peace with Money is a Gift Beyond Deserving

 This is a false peace–with money or anything else we say we or anyone “deserves.”

 Once you give up “deserving,” what do you get?

-And I am no less excited about having more and figuring out how to have more of what I want!
+- And I am no less excited about having more and figuring out how to have more of what I want!
 I just don’t “deserve” it.
-No lie gets in my way about deserving.
 There’s a direct, cause-and-effect relationship between what I want and my going after it.
 I don’t worry whether or not I deserve it.